Amrit02102004/GitHub101/README.md

 We would like to extend our gratitude to the following participants for attending our event :

 - (Your Name) : (Your Experience/Message)
+- Praveen Kumar : very engaging and informative session.
+Learned a lot.
+Thank you for this wonderful event.